Susceptibilities and Taylor coefficients of magnetic QCD from perturbation theory: Theoretical framework

 Let us start with the pressure of thermal QCD in the presence of high magnetic fields, which has been computed to two-loop order \cite{Blaizot:2012sd,Fraga:2023cef,Fraga:2023lzn}.
 The one-loop (free), contribution from the quark sector is given by the following renormalized expression (subtracting the pure vacuum term) \cite{Fraga:2012rr,Kharzeev:2013jha,Andersen:2014xxa,Miransky:2015ava}:

 \begin{widetext}

 \end{widetext} where $E^2(n,p_z)=p_z^2+m_f^2+2q_f B n$, $x_f\equiv m_f^2/2q_f B$, $T=1/\beta$ is the temperature, $\mu_f$ is the quark chemical potential, $N_c$ is the number of colors, $f$ labels quark flavors, $q_f$ is the quark electric charge, and $n=0, 1, 2, \cdots$ stands for the Landau levels.
-In this expression, Matsubara sums have already been performed in the medium contribution\footnote{One should notice that there is an inherent arbitrariness in the renormalization procedure (see Refs.\cite{Fraga:2008qn,Mizher:2010zb,Fraga:2012fs,Endrodi:2013cs,Haber:2014ula,Avancini:2019wed,Avancini:2020xqe,Tavares:2021fik,Farias:2021fci} for a discussion).
+In this expression, Matsubara sums have already been performed in the medium contribution\footnote{ One should notice that there is an inherent arbitrariness in the renormalization procedure in the presence of a magnetic background (see Refs. \cite{Fraga:2008qn,Mizher:2010zb,Fraga:2012fs,Endrodi:2013cs,Haber:2014ula, Avancini:2019wed,Avancini:2020xqe,Tavares:2021fik,Farias:2021fci} for a discussion).
 In Eq. (\ref{P0}), all mass-independent terms were neglected and the pure magnetic term goes to zero in the limit $m\to 0$.
 There are renormalization procedures where other terms survive and the pure magnetic expression diverges as $m\to 0$.
-This discrepancy in the renormalized expression leads to differences in some physical quantities, e.g. the magnetization \cite{Endrodi:2013cs}.}.
+This discrepancy in the renormalized expression leads to differences in some physical quantities, e.g. the magnetization \cite{Endrodi:2013cs}.
+It is important to note however, that the susceptibilities and the expansion coefficients calculated below are independent of the renormalization procedure, since the pure magnetic terms do not contribute.}.

 Taking the limit of very high magnetic fields ($m_s \ll T \ll \sqrt{eB}$), one ends up with the lowest Landau level (LLL) expression \begin{widetext}

 \end{widetext}

 The one-loop contribution from the gluons has the usual Stefan-Boltzmann form \cite{Kapusta:2006pm}